swayf/grako/README.rst

 ==============

 - **tip**
-    * Create a basic diagram of the grammar if pygraphviz_ is installed.
+    * Create a basic diagram of a grammar if pygraphviz_ is installed.
+    * Added the ``--draw`` option to the command-line tool.
+    * Fixes to the *antlr2grako* example to let it convert over 6000 lines of an ANTLR_ gramar to **Grako**.
+    * Improved rendering of grammars by grammar models.

 .. _pygraphviz: https://pypi.python.org/pypi/pygraphviz/